spotinst/help/src/docs/ocean/features/running-hours.md

 <img src="/ocean/_media/features-running-hours-00.png" />

-The running hours are shown in blue, and the off hours are shown in gray.
+The running hours are in blue, and the off hours are in gray.

 - You can define running hours in minimum chunks of 30 minutes.
 - The schedule appears according to your local time, but Ocean uses the UTC time zone internally.